Specifying and Staging Mixed-Initiative Dialogs with Program Generation and Transformation: Introduction

 This article is organized as follows.
-To introduce the reader to the wide range of dialogs possible, and provide a better feel for this problem and its difficulty, we first present some illustrative examples of dialogs.
-In this section we simply showcase a variety of dialogs and describe how they can be specified using formal notation, rather than discuss their implementation and related issues which are covered later.
-In Section~\ref{notation_sec} we describe a programming languages notation for specifying dialogs.
-Section~\ref{staging} demonstrates how dialogs can be staged with partial evaluation, while Section~\ref{implementation} outlines how to mine dialog specifications in a programming languages notation from dialog requirements, and how we automatically generate stagers from those specifications in programming languages notation.
-Section~\ref{discussion} summarizes our contributions and discusses future work.
+To introduce the reader to the wide range of dialogs possible, and provide a better feel for this problem and its difficulty, we first present some illustrative examples of dialogs in Section~\ref{sec:dialogs}.
+We simply showcase a variety of dialogs and their specification using formal notation, rather than discuss their implementation and related issues which are covered later.
+In Section~\ref{sec:notation}, we describe a notation, based on concepts from programming languages, for specifying dialogs.
+Section~\ref{sec:staging} demonstrates how dialogs can be staged with partial evaluation, while Section~\ref{sec:implementation} outlines how to mine dialog specifications in this notation from dialog requirements, and how we automatically generate stagers from those specifications.
+Section~\ref{sec:discussion} summarizes our contributions and discusses future work.